Best Ichimoku Strategy for Quick Profits

 Step #2 Wait for the Crossover: The Conversion Line needs to break above the Base Line.

-The price breakout above the Cloud needs is followed by the crossover of the Conversion Line above the Base Line.
+The price breakout above the Cloud needs to be followed by the crossover of the Conversion Line above the Base Line.
 Once these two conditions are fulfilled, we can look to enter a trade.

 The Ichimoku Cloud indicator is a very complex technical indicator.
 The indicator is even used as a moving average crossover strategy.